 There is a whole school of people who use bagels as a sandwich bread.
 I am not usually down with this.
 Un-toasted or even toasted-and-then-cooled bagels are dry as standard.
 They’re too chewy to blend nicely with their filling (see also: sourdough) and lets be honest, the hole can make things difficult!

 But!
 My homemade Sesame Bagels are much softer and a little less chewy.
 And so they lend themselves to being eaten without needing to be toasted.
 I won’t lie, the hole thing can still be an issue – just make the hole smaller when shaping if sarnies are your intended end point.

 Make Sesame Bagels into a Feast

 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!

 Bagels combine with Homemade Butter, my luscious Breakfast Casserole, Baked Oatmeal and Bourbon Peach Compote to make a gorgeous stress free brunch feast!
-There are even some Choc Orange Muffins thrown in for a little sweet treat!
+You can even throw in some Choc Orange Muffins for a little sweet treat!

 Ingredients for Sesame Bagels

 Like pretzels, bagels are traditionally boiled before baking in a water solution containing lye.
 This is not something that either of us is likely to have lying (pun intended) around at home.

 And so both Nigella and myself make do with boiling them in a sugar water solution to give the bagels their shiny glaze.
 I strongly suggest that you follow suit.